Louise Dean (author): Career

-Her third novel, The Idea of Love (Penguin 2007), is a dark story of a pharmaceutical salesman peddling anti-depressants while dealing with a breakdown.
-It was hailed as an "unforgettable study of the dark side of the mind" by The Times and an "enormous delight" by The Independent.

-The Old Romantic, her fourth novel (Penguin 2010), has widower Ken try to reunite his family in rural England while romancing an undertaker.
+Dean's third novel, The Idea of Love (Penguin 2007), is a dark story of a pharmaceutical salesman peddling anti-depressants while dealing with a breakdown.
+It was hailed as an "unforgettable study of the dark side of the mind" by The Times and an "enormous delight" by The Independent.The Old Romantic, her fourth novel (Penguin 2010), has widower Ken try to reunite his family in rural England while romancing an undertaker.
 Boyd Tonkin commented, "Like its predecessors, it channels the rough music of everyday life for non-Bloomsbury folk with a tragicomic subtlety, a pin-sharp ear for dialogue and a flair for every nuance of character and class.
 Beneath the mordant delights of observation lies a sharp awareness of the grander themes – love, selfhood, family, freedom and above all death – that haunt minds and shape lives in Kentish cottages, and executive-style new-build homes, as much as Kentish castles.
 Admirers of Beryl Bainbridge still grieving her loss should find solace here."

 In 2017, Louise Dean founded The Novelry, a creative writing school for novelists.
 By 2021, the team of tutors included bestselling authors and The Novelry was working with leading global literary agencies to get new writing talent published via Dean's fast-track novel-writing courses.

-In 2021, Louise Dean was a finalist for the Costa Coffee Books Short Story Award.
+In 2021, Louise Dean was a finalist for the Costa Book Award for Short Story.